 Are you a health care worker?
 Want to work and live in the United Kingdom?
 Well, good news!
 The UK has a new and improved Health and Care Visa!
 The cost is cheaper, the processing is faster, and it’s attracting healthcare professionals around the world, including the Philippines, to go and live in the UK.
-Here’s what you need to know about it.
+Here’s how to apply for a UK Health and Care Visa.

-It was announced last July 14 by the Home Secretary and Secretary of State for Health and Social Care that they will be launching this new visa this coming August.
-If you want to know the benefits and the cost, read the information below.
+It was announced last July 14 by the Home Secretary and Secretary of State for Health and Social Care.
+They recently launched this last August 4.
+If you want to know the benefits, cost, and process, read the information below.

 - How to get a 10 Year Multiple Entry UK Visa for Filipinos